jhpyle/docassemble/_docs/documents.md

 [`raw()`] function.
 For more information, see the [documentation for the `raw()` function].

+## <a name="markdown to docx"></a>Inserting multi-line text into a single field in a DOCX file

+If you insert text into a [`docx template file`] using `{% raw %}{{
+the_variable }}{% endraw %}`, and the the text you are inserting contains newlines, the newlines will show up as spaces in the DOCX file.
+Also, if the text contains [Markdown] formatting, it will be inserted into the DOCX file literally.

+If you want to insert formatted text into a DOCX file, you can put the text into a [`template`] and then insert the template variable into the DOCX file with:

+> {% raw %}{{r the_template }}{% endraw %}

+This will result in the template text being treated as [Markdown], which is then converted to DOCX format.

+Note, however, that there is a new version of this feature, which is not currently the default but that will in the future be the default, which will require that templates be inserted with:

+> {% raw %}{{p the_template }}{% endraw %}

+If you want to use the new version of the feature, set the [`new markdown to docx`] directive to `True` in the [Configuration].
+Under the new version, the paragraphs that are inserted will have the default paragraph style.
+Thus, if you want a particular type of paragraph spacing, you can change the default style.

+If you want single newlines in the text to break paragraphs, you can use the function [`single_to_double_newlines()`].
+(Under the rules of [Markdown], single newlines act as spaces, while double spaces act as paragraph breaks.)

 ## <a name="update references"></a>Using tables of contents and other references in DOCX files

 If you are using `docx template file` and your template file uses a